Online Therapy is going strong at CFCE!

 Online therapy provides an opportunity for you and your therapist to meet in the comfort and safety of your home.
 It can be done via a computer or smartphone and is completely confidential.

-The CFCE staff is hard at work supporting our clients and their families despite the challenges of COVID-19.
-Our clients are reporting that they are highly satisfied with online therapy.
-We are helping individuals of all ages, couples, and families.
+Our clients consistently report that they are highly satisfied with online therapy.
+Every day we are helping individuals of all ages, couples, and families.
 We are running groups as well!

 More about Online Therapy:

-The platforms we use are secure and HIPAA compliant (Google Meet).
+The platform we use is secure and HIPAA compliant (Google Meet).
 Your therapist will guide you through the straightforward process to help you access the platform before beginning your session.

 If you need to adjust your appointment time due to privacy or practical concerns in your home, please let your therapist know so they can accommodate any changes necessary to make the transition easier for you.

 Online therapy allows us to continue to provide our clients with a safe and accessible therapeutic experience.
 Research supports the efficacy of online therapy and asserts that therapeutic changes continue to occur similarly to in-office sessions.